-It’s almost the end of the financial year.
+It’s the end of the financial year.
 Which means it’s time to start thinking about your tax.
-Sorting out how you can keep the maximum amount of your income from the tax man can be a tricky dance.
-Get your deductions right and you could save yourself a bunch of money while you’re at it.
+Sorting out how you can get your deductions right so that you can reduce your assessable income could save yourself a bunch of money.

 Tax is a fact of life

 If you’re earning a crust in Australia there’s no question about it – you’ve got to pay tax.
 It’s a compulsory contribution set by the government and paid on the money you receive such as your salary and wages, some Centrelink payments, investments or profits from selling your property.
 The money that the government collects from your taxes goes into things like building roads, running hospitals, and providing education.

 If you’re smart about lodging your tax return though, you can reduce the total amount you pay each year by claiming certain deductions.
 But only those that directly relate to earning your income.

 Each year around 12.4 million Aussies claim more than $30 billion in deductions against their income.
 Of that figure, 8.5 million Aussies claim over $19.5 billion in work-related expenses.
 That’s a lot of money the Australian Taxation Office (ATO) misses out on, so they tend to be rigorous with checking up with these types of claims.

 What can I claim?

 What you can claim as a work related expense varies from profession to profession.
 The ATO hosts extensive information on their website but if you’re still unsure of whether something qualifies, have a chat to an accountant.